7 cybersecurity best practices to protect your company’s information

 - Use a password manager.

-To make sure you have a secure password and that you aren’t associated with a data breach, sign up for Have I Been Pwned to monitor your work email address for data breaches.
-If your email address has been compromised, you need to change your password ASAP.
+To make sure you have a secure password and aren’t associated with a data breach, sign up for Have I Been Pwned to monitor your work email address for data breaches.
+If your email address has been compromised, change your password as soon as possible.

 It’s important to understand how easily private company information can get leaked through encrypted emails and files.
 To prevent a cyberattack because of improper data handling, remember to: